-- Review each trainee's performance data in the core competencies and milestones at least twice yearly. - Systematically review each Trainee's file, evaluations, portfolio, milestones competence and overall performance prior to the end of the academic year and make recommendations to the program director regarding final competency ratings, advancement, certification and action plans. - Ad-hoc meetings will focus on development and improvement of training and evaluation in specific core competency areas with attention to the development/tracking of milestones.
-Any Trainee with performance concerns in one or more core competencies may be added to the agenda for formal portfolio review. - Works with the program director to develop appropriate discipline, remediation and possible dismissal plans, as necessary. - Meetings provide annual recommendations concerning promotion of Trainees to the next appropriate level of training and assess qualification to sit for the American Board of Pediatrics.
-Meetings will occur twice yearly (Nov/December and May) and will include all members of the committee. - Generate promotion letters for all years of progression once annually in May. - Final formative evaluation recommendations are made to the CCC using Action Plans on each Trainee based on 360 formative data compiled for CCC review. - To create initial Annual Program Evaluation to include a SWOT analysis of the program based on input from internal ARPE, trainee input, faculty input and trends found throughout the year with regards bi-annually for formal review by the PEC.
-Areas reviewed for APE WITH supporting documents: Resident performance, Faculty Development, Graduate Performance, Program Quality.
-(Fellowships Only)

-• All members of the Committee agree to keep the information discussed confidential.
+- Review each trainee's performance data in the core competencies and milestones at least twice yearly. - Systematically review each trainee's file, evaluations, portfolio, milestones competence and overall performance prior to the end of the academic year and make recommendations to the program director regarding final competency ratings, advancement, certification, and action plans. - Ad-hoc meetings will focus on development/tracking of milestones.
+Any Trainee with performance concerns in one or more competencies may be added to the agenda for formal portfolio review. - Works with the program director to develop appropriate discipline, remediation, and possible dismissal plans, as necessary. - Meetings provide annual recommendations concerning promotion of Trainees to the next appropriate level of training and assess qualification to sit for the American Board of Pediatrics.
+Meetings will occur twice yearly (Nov/December and May) and will include all members of committee. - Generate promotion letters for all years of progression once annually in May. - Final formative evaluation recommendations are made to the CCC using Action Plans on each Trainee based on 360 formative data compiled for CCC review. - To create initial Annual Program Evaluation to include a SWOT analysis of the program based on input from internal ARPE, trainee input and trends found throughout the year with regards bi-annually for formal review by the PEC.
+Areas reviewed for APE WITH Supporting documents: Resident performance, Faculty Development, Graduate Performance, Program Quality.
+(Fellowships Only) - All members of the committee agree to keep the information discussed confidential.